 Once you have the ingredients, making the cranberry sauce takes only 20 minutes using the following steps:

-1. Combine ingredients: In a medium saucepan, combine cranberries, water, cinnamon, orange zest, maple syrup, and salt.
-Squeeze in the juice from one orange.
+1. Combine ingredients: In a medium saucepan, combine cranberries, water, cinnamon, sugar, and salt.

 3. Cool cranberry sauce: Remove from the heat and let the sauce cool to room temperature.
 The sauce will thicken as it cools.